Colorectal Cancer

 • Consuming fruits and vegetables that are rich in vitamins and antioxidants

-• These vitamins can repair cell damage, and the fruits and vegetables themselves are rich sources of fibre
+• These vitamins and antioxidants can repair or prevent cell damage, and the fruits and vegetables themselves are rich sources of fibre

 • Reducing consumption of red meat and processed meat